 Susan wants her reprehensible ex-husband dead and, in several bungled attempts by henchmen, tries to accomplish the deed.
 First her boyfriend hires two dim-witted hitmen.
 Then she hires a ...
 See full summary »

 This ultra-hip, post-modern vampire tale is set in contemporary New York City.
 Members of a dysfunctional family of vampires are trying to come to terms with each other, in the wake of ...
 See full summary »

 Marie has two appetites, sex and blood.
-Her career as a vampire is going along fine until two problems come up, she is interrupted while feeding on Sal (the shark) Macelli and she begins to develope a relationship with the policeman who has been trying to put Sal away.
+Her career as a vampire is going along fine until two problems come up, she is interrupted while feeding on Sal (The Shark) Macelli and she begins to develop a relationship with the policeman who has been trying to put Sal away.
 Sal wakes up in the morgue very confused and very thirsty.
 He goes back to his old haunts and begins to create an organized crime family of vampires while Marie and her policeman lover hunt him.Written by

 John Vogel <firstname.lastname@example.org>

 The legendary director that brought you "National Lampoon's Animal House", "The Blues Brothers", "An American Werewolf in London", "Trading Places", and "Coming to America" brings you the dark comedy horror film from the undead.
 See more »